home » fallacies » logical fallacies in psychology

 I've tried to choose those fallacies that seem to thrive and are unlikely to appear on the "endangered species" list in the psychological literature and in psychological discussions.

-The fallacies are ad hominem or ad feminam, affirming the consequent, appeal to ignorance (ad ignorantium), argument to logic (argumentum ad logicam), begging the question (petitio principii), composition fallacy, denying the antecedent, disjunctive fallacy, division fallacy, existential fallacy, false analogy, false dilemma, genetic fallacy, golden mean fallacy, mistaking deductive validity for truth, naturalistic fallacy, nominal fallacy, post hoc ergo propter hoc (after this, therefore because of this), red herring, slippery slope, straw person, and you too (tu quoque).
+The fallacies are ad hoc rationalization, ad hominem or ad feminam, affirming the consequent, appeal to ignorance (ad ignorantium), argument to logic (argumentum ad logicam), begging the question (petitio principii), composition fallacy, denying the antecedent, disjunctive fallacy, division fallacy, existential fallacy, false analogy, false continuum, false dilemma, false equivalence, genetic fallacy, golden mean fallacy, mistaking deductive validity for truth, naturalistic fallacy, nominal fallacy, post hoc ergo propter hoc (after this, therefore because of this), red herring, slippery slope, straw person, and you too (tu quoque).

 The name of each fallacy is followed by a brief description and an example from the field of psychology.

-For those interested, other articles in this section include 21 ethical fallacies and 10 fallacies & pitfalls in psychological assessment.
+For those interested, other articles in this section include:

 Ad Hominem or Ad Feminam